Tradition and Innovation in Basketry 12

 SCHOLARSHIPS

 Full scholarships are available to those wishing to attend the NBO biennial national conference.
 NBO encourages applications from students, teachers, and makers at all levels and welcomes those new to the field as well as those with extensive experience.
 Along with makers, we encourage applications from those in curatorial, art history, research, and writing fields.
 Scholarship recipients will be responsible for their travel expenses and workshop fee.
 Persons who have not received a scholarship previously will be given first consideration.
+The 2025 Scholarship deadline was November 4, 2024.
+Thank you to all who applied!

 GETTING THERE